Propane / Heating Oil / HVAC Services

 Image of a hot water tank leaking

-All-in-all, it's a major inconvenience that needs to get resolved right away.
-And one of the major indicators that there is an issue: is a puddle surrounding the water heater.
+All-in-all, it's a major inconvenience that needs to be resolved right away.
+One of the major indicators of a water heater issue is a puddle surrounding the water heater.
+But what causes a water heater to leak?

 Identifying a water heater leak.

 Come back to the water heater every few hours.
 If the water has evaporated and the area around the heater seems dry, the water may have come from another source.
+However, if there continues to be a small amount of water pooling around the heater, you likely have a leak.

 ai_waterheaterleak_2